 I had a bit of time this morning (actually I didn’t, but I had a mango on the turn and thought that was more important than getting to work on time).

-The only word I would use to describe this recipe is ‘fit!’
 I always thought porridge was a bit rubbish without golden syrup laced through it, drizzled on top of it, poured straight into my mouth from the bottle, forget the damn porridge right?!
-But, I’ve been a bit obsessed with coconut ever since I got back from Thailand, everything that I can get my hands on that’s coconut flavoured I either eat or spread all over my body… Anyway, I’ve tried a few recipes but most of them seemed to contain manky shmooshed up banana (barf) and not enough coconut for my liking.
-So I made my own one up init.
+But, I’ve been a bit obsessed with coconut ever since I got back from Thailand, everything that I can get my hands on that’s coconut flavoured I either eat, or spread all over my body… Anyway, I’ve tried a few recipes but most of them seemed to contain manky shmooshed up banana (barf) and not enough coconut for my liking.
+So I made my own one up.

 Coconut & Mango Porridge

-Serves 1 / Takes 10 minutes / Vegan
+Serves 1 / Takes 10 minutes / V Vn

 1/3 cup of porridge oats (when I say cup I literally mean a standard mug)

 2/3 cup of water

 4 tbs coconut milk (Alpro do one in a carton, I’ve had mine for about a month in the fridge and I’m still using it)